vidursa/vidur-academic-page/content/authors/admin/_index.md

 #   link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+email: "vidur.sabharwal@tifr.res.in"

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

 Vidur Sabharwal is a Ph.D. student in molecular neuroscience at Sandhya Koushika's lab in TIFR, Mumbai.
 His research interests include understanding how molecular motors (kinesins) are regulated within neurons, and how neuronal regeneration post-injury is regulated in _C. elegans_.
 His hobbies include cycling, and fixing old electronics items.
+At the intersection of both of these lies his passion to develop automated systems for biological data collection and analysis.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.